 Foreign Law Guide is an excellent source for citations to primary foreign legal materials such as codes.
 The print version, Foreign Law: Current Sources of Codes and Basic Legislation in Jurisdictions of the World (Ref.
 K38 .R49 1989), is updated through 2007.
 The Martindale-Hubbell International Law Digest (Ref.
 KF190 .M3722 and LexisNexis MARHUB;INTDIG) also includes citations to primary sources.

 Websites of international organizations sometimes include domestic laws of their member states.
 For example, see the Legislationline from the OSCE Office for Democratic Institutions and Human Rights, and the World Bank's Doing Business, a compilation of business laws and regulations from almost every member jurisdiction.
-The Global Legal Information Network is another valuable resource maintained by the Law Library of Congress and includes gazettes from a number of countries.

 You can also search the online catalog for foreign legal materials using subject headings.
 You can find general works on the laws of specific countries in the online catalog.
 For example, you would find Introduction to Turkish Law (KKX70 .I58 2011) using the subject search law--turkey.
 Older works may be cataloged under the earlier name of a country; for example, law--germany, west will yield different results from law--germany.
 If you wish to find works on more specific areas of law, search under the particular subject, e.g.: commercial law--belgium.